covid-cure/COVID-19/covid-19_flowcharts/covid-19_origins/readme.md

 > looks like they are narrowing down the origins

-- China Stands Accused of Manufacturing the COVID-19 Virus https://www.thegatewaypundit.com/2020/08/china-stands-accused-manufacturing-covid-19-virus/
+- (*Interesting headline.
+Seems believable.*) China Stands Accused of Manufacturing the COVID-19 Virus https://www.thegatewaypundit.com/2020/08/china-stands-accused-manufacturing-covid-19-virus/

-(*I could believe that headline.
-Their behavior since the beginning of the pandemic was indicative of them believing they had the upperhand.
-The entire thing seems personal as well.
-I think they really did want to stick it to America and the world with their little virus.
-Maybe they even wanted to make the Americans beg for their help.*)

 #### random thoughts related to COVID-19 origins